Stage station

-A stage station or relay station, also known as a staging post, a posting station, or a stage stop, is a place where exhausted horses could be replaced by fresh animals, since a long journey was much faster without delays when horses needed rest.
-Stage is the space between the places known as stations or stops—known to Europeans as posts or relays.
+A stage station, also known as a relay station, posting station or a staging post, is a facility along a main road or trade route where a traveller can rest or replace exhausted horses for fresh ones, since long journeys are much faster when using well fed and rested mounts.
+A stage is the space between the stops known as stations, posts, or relays.

 Organised long-distance land travel became known as staging or posting.
 Stagecoaches, post chaises, private vehicles, individual riders and the like followed the already long-established system for messengers, couriers and letter-carriers.

 Through metonymy the name stage also came to be used for a stagecoach alone.

 Posting and staging

 Purpose

 Until well into the 19th century an overland traveller anxious to reach a destination as fast as possible depended on animals.
 Systems of arranging a supply of fresh horses to expedite travel along a particular route had been in use at least as far back as the ancient Romans when they were used by messengers and couriers or bearers of letters.
 Individually mounted riders are subject to their personal endurance limits.
 Posting could continue indefinitely with brief stops for fresh horses and crew.
 In addition to a carriage's obvious advantages (a degree of safety and shelter for the inside passengers and accessibility to non-riders) on long trips it tended to be the most rapid form of passenger travel.